augeas/scumsnet/README.md

 ## Can't Docker, Won't Docker

-If you can't Docker working, or are *intimidated* by terminal windows, you might be able to get things working with [VirtualBox](https://www.virtualbox.org/).
+If you can't get Docker working, or are *intimidated* by terminal windows, you might be able to get things working with [VirtualBox](https://www.virtualbox.org/).
 Having installed it, download the appliance image ["scumsnet_alpine_lite.ova"](https://scumsnet.s3.eu-west-2.amazonaws.com/scumsnet_alpine_lite.ova).
 Run VirtualBox, from the "file" menu select "Import Appliance", and